(p) Provisions and Contingent Liabilities

 The Company operates a gratuity plan covering qualifying employees.
 The benefit payable is as per the Payment of Gratuity Act, 1972.
 The benefit vests upon completion of five years of continuous service and once vested it is payable to employees on retirement or on termination of employment.
 In case of death while in service, the gratuity is payable irrespective of vesting.
 The Company makes annual contribution to the group gratuity scheme administered by the Life Insurance Corporation of India through its Gratuity Trust Fund.

 The above sensitivity analyses are based on a change in an assumption while holding all other assumptions constant.
 In practice this is unlikely to occur, and changes in some of the assumptions may be correlated.
-When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognized in the Balance sheet.
+When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in the Balance sheet.

 The methods and types of assumptions used in preparing the sensitivity analyses did not change compared to previous period.